What Is Canada’s Immigration Policy?

 Who immigrates to Canada, and where do they settle?

-Canada granted more than 437,000 foreigners permanent residency in 2022, the most ever in a single year.
-The greatest share of new Canadian permanent residents came from India, followed by China, the Philippines, and Nigeria.
-The current government plans to steadily increase immigration levels over the next several years, with the goal of accepting five hundred thousand new permanent residents into the country each year by 2025.
+Canada granted more than 437,000 foreigners permanent residency in 2022.
+(Preliminary data for 2023 shows that this figure surpassed 471,000, the most new foreigners ever accepted in a single year.)
+The greatest share of new Canadian permanent residents in 2022 came from India, followed by China, Afghanistan, Nigeria, and the Philippines.
+The current government plans to continue steadily increasing immigration levels, with the goal of accepting five hundred thousand new permanent residents into the country each year by 2025, after which Ottawa would aim to stabilize immigration targets.

 How does the Canadian immigration process work?

 Canada admits new permanent residents under four main categories.
-In 2021, 62 percent of immigrants were admitted through economic pathways, 20 percent through family sponsorship, 15 percent as protected persons and refugees, and 3 percent for humanitarian or other reasons.
+In 2022, 58 percent of immigrants were admitted through economic pathways, 22 percent through family sponsorship, 17 percent as refugees and protected persons, and 2 percent for humanitarian or other reasons.

 Economic.
 Canada’s economic immigration process has been touted as a model for other countries.
-The largest share of economic immigrants come through federal high-skilled worker programs.
-Many apply through a point system that gives preference to younger candidates with job offers and high levels of education, experience, and language proficiency (i.e., English and French).
+The federal government offers several economic programs, the majority of which are managed through a point-management system known as Express Entry.
+The system gives preference to younger candidates with job offers and high levels of education, experience, and language proficiency (i.e., English and French).
 Approximately every two weeks, the government invites top-ranking individuals to apply for permanent residency, an expensive and comprehensive process that includes language testing and biometric screening.
 Most applicants receive a decision within six months.
+Due to changes made during the pandemic, the Express Entry program now accepts migrants who receive a minimum score of sixty-seven, down from the previous record low of seventy-five.

-The second-largest economic immigration pathway is the Provincial Nominee Program, which accounted for more than 21 percent of economic admissions in 2021.
+Other immigration pathways include various regional economic programs, including the Provincial Nominee Program, which accounted for roughly 35 percent of economic admissions in 2022.
 Through this process—as well as similar, Quebec-specific programs—people apply to individual provinces, which choose candidates who fill their economic needs.
 The federal government must still approve provincially supported immigrants, but it grants most permanent residency.

-Protected persons and refugees.
-In 2021, Canada resettled the most refugees of any country for the third consecutive year.
+Refugees and protected persons.
+In 2022, Canada resettled the most refugees of any country for the fourth consecutive year.
 (It overtook the United States in 2018.)
-The government welcomed just over twenty thousand refugees in 2021, mostly from Africa and the Middle East—more than double the numbers from 2020, when pandemic-related restrictions slowed resettlement processing.
+The government welcomed more than 47,000 refugees in 2022, mostly from Africa and the Middle East—a 133 percent increase from the previous year, when pandemic-related restrictions continued to slow resettlement processing.

 There are two main types of resettled refugees: government-assisted and privately sponsored.
-Government-assisted refugees are referred by the UN High Commissioner for Refugees based on their location and vulnerability, and receive government assistance during their transition.
-Privately sponsored refugees, who accounted for close to half of resettled refugees in 2021, are brought to Canada by government-approved citizens and organizations that assume legal and financial responsibility for them.
+Government-assisted refugees are referred by the UN refugee agency based on their location and vulnerability, and receive government assistance during their transition.
+Privately sponsored refugees, who accounted for close to half [PDF] of resettled refugees in 2022, are brought to Canada by government-approved citizens and organizations that assume legal and financial responsibility for them.
 Refugees cannot apply directly to be resettled in Canada.
 All refugees undergo rigorous screening by Canadian officials and generally have permanent resident status when they arrive.

 Humanitarian and other.
 Canada grants permanent residency to a small number of people for other reasons.
 These include broadly defined humanitarian and compassionate grounds, such as specific hardships that applicants would face if they were to return to their home countries.
 Individuals must receive permission to apply.
 Officials consider various factors when adjudicating cases, such as applicants’ connections to Canada and the circumstances they face if they are not admitted.